jackyhieu1211/BaseAdapterBinding/README.md

 # BaseAdapterBinding
-This is BaseAdapter using Databinding for multiple RecyclerView
+This is Example BaseAdapter using Databinding for multiple RecyclerView